jeanslack/Videomass/README.md

 ![image](https://img.shields.io/badge/platform-linux%20|%20freebsd%20|%20macos%20|%20windows-brigthgreen)
 [![Build Status](https://travis-ci.org/jeanslack/Videomass.svg?branch=master)](https://travis-ci.org/jeanslack/Videomass)

-Videomass is a cross-platform GUI designed for medium advanced users who need to store profiles and automate some conversion processes, but which can also be used by beginner users through the use of ready-to-use presets.
+Videomass is a cross-platform GUI designed for FFmpeg enthusiasts who need to manage many profiles and automate some conversion processes.
-It features graphic tools with high automation capabilities such as PEAK, RMS and EBU audio normalization filters with selectable audio stream indexing, streams analyzer and more.

-It allows you to create new presets or import/export existing ones, write and edit new conversion profiles in order to use [FFmpeg](https://www.ffmpeg.org/) without limits of formats, codecs and commands.
+It is based on the advanced management of presets and profiles in order to use [FFmpeg](https://www.ffmpeg.org/) without limits of formats, codecs and commands.

-In fact, most of the operations performed with [FFmpeg](https://www.ffmpeg.org/) via the command line, can be stored as conversion profiles on Videomass and can be performed or modified on the fly.

-Videomass also offers a graphical interface for the famous video downloader [youtube_dl](http://ytdl-org.github.io/youtube-dl/) and allows you to choose between various download options like a specific format codes with the ability to playback individual URLs with different qualities via [mpv](https://mpv.io/) player.
-Allows also to download all playlist, embed thumbnail in audio file via [atomicparsley](http://atomicparsley.sourceforge.net/), add metadata to file and write subtitles to video.
+It features graphical tools for viewing, analyzing and processing multimedia streams and the video downloading.

 Videomass is written in Python3 with the wxPython-Phoenix toolkit.